 Lateral High Knee Runs

-Lateral high knee runs involve running down the ladder facing one direction so the body is advancing laterally down the ladder.
+Lateral high knee runs involve you running down the ladder facing one direction so your body is advancing laterally down the ladder.
 To execute this drill I want to lead into the square of the ladder with the foot that is closest to the ladder.

-Once a run is completed advancing to my right I want to maintain facing the same direction and advance to my left coming back down the ladder in the opposite direction.
-Once again we want to emphasize elbow drive (front and back) and knee drive (up and down) when executing each run to optimize speed.
+I want to face the same direction once a run is completed advancing to my right.
+This is because I want to advance to my left coming back down the ladder in the opposite direction.
+Again you want to emphasize elbow drive (front and back) and knee drive (up and down) when executing each run to optimize your speed.